 What to do at Chinatown

-Cosy hangout spot Lepark may no longer be in action, and from the sounds of it, the striking yellow-and-green People’s Park Complex may soon be razed down if an en-bloc sale is successful.
-So pay a visit to the 6th floor carpark and enjoy this viewpoint of Chinatown before it’s gone too soon.
+Cosy hip hangout spot Lepark may no longer be in action, and from the sounds of it, the striking mustard-and-green People’s Park Complex may soon be razed down if an en-bloc sale is successful.
+So pay a visit to the 6th floor carpark and enjoy this viewpoint of Chinatown and set up an impromptu photoshoot before it’s gone too soon.

 Jazz up your potluck contributions with a pinch (or handful) of spices.
 Hit up Anthony The Spice Maker at its Chinatown Complex store and get hold of some tried-and-tested spice mixes.
 Bit of a noob about what spice to include, and how much to use?
 Select one of their best-selling wet pastes and follow the instructions.